MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/deploy/windows-autopatch-register-devices.md

 1. Go to the [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com/).
 2. Select **Windows Autopatch** from the left navigation menu.
 3. Select **Devices**.
-4. Select either the **Ready** or the **Not ready** tab, then click on the **Windows Autopatch Device Registration** hyperlink.
+4. Select either the **Ready** or the **Not ready** tab, then select the **Windows Autopatch Device Registration** hyperlink.
 The Azure Active Directory group blade opens.
 5. Add either devices through direct membership, or other Azure AD dynamic or assigned groups as nested groups in the **Windows Autopatch Device Registration** group.

 > [!NOTE]
 > The **Windows Autopatch Device Registration** hyperlink is in the center of the Ready tab when there's no devices registered with the Windows Autopatch service.
-Once you have one or more devices registered with the Windows Autopatch service, the **Windows Autopatch Device registration** hyperlink is at the top of both Ready and Not ready tabs.
+Once you have one or more devices registered with the Windows Autopatch service, the **Windows Autopatch Device registration** hyperlink is at the top of both **Ready** and **Not ready** tabs.

 Once devices or other Azure AD groups (either dynamic or assigned) containing devices are added to the **Windows Autopatch Device Registration** group, Windows Autopatch's device discovery hourly function discovers these devices, and runs software-based prerequisite checks to try to register them with its service.